PDFs by language

 In men, HPV can cause cancer of the penis.
 It’s more common in men with HIV and those who have sex with other men.

 There’s no standard screening test to find early signs of penile cancer.
 Because almost all penile cancers start under the foreskin of the penis, they may be noticed early in the course of the disease.

 Screening tests for anal cancer are not routinely recommended for all people.
 Still, some experts recommend anal cytology testing (also called an anal Pap test because it’s much like the Pap test used for cervical cancer) for people at higher risk of anal cancer.
-This includes men who have sex with men, women who have had cervical cancer or vulvar cancer, anyone who is HIV-positive, and anyone who has had an organ transplant.
+This includes men who have sex with men, individuals who have had cervical cancer or vulvar cancer, anyone who is HIV-positive, and anyone who has had an organ transplant.

 There’s no standard screening test to find these cancers early.
 Still, many can be found early during routine exams by a dentist, doctor, dental hygienist, or by self-exam.

-There’s no one way to prevent infection with all the different types of HPV.
+There’s no sure way to prevent infection with all the different types of HPV.
 But there are things you can do to lower your chances of being infected.
 There are also vaccines that can be used to protect young people from the HPV types most closely linked to cancer and genital warts.

-It’s thought that the only way to completely prevent anal and genital HPV infection is to never allow another person to have contact with those parts of the body.
-Remember that HPV can be present for years without causing any symptoms.
+HPV can be present for years without causing any symptoms.
 It doesn’t always cause warts or any other symptoms.
 Someone can have the virus and pass it on without knowing it.

 Condoms (“rubbers”) provide some protection against HPV, but they do not completely prevent infection.
-Men who use condoms are less likely to be infected with HPV and are less likely pass it on to their female partners.

 A new condom should be used with each sex act.
 The condom should be put on BEFORE any genital, oral, or anal contact and kept on until sex is finished.